kylerblackmon/leveldesign/jb_uptown/README.md

 Bonedemic - untested

-Hunted - currently suppotys one extraction zone.
+Hunted - currently supports one extraction zone.
 Future versions will allow for more.

 Sneaks Vs Terrorists - Preliminary.
 Sneaks disadvantaged at the moment by lack of vents and such.